ALU-Schumacher/AUDITOR/media/website/content/_index.md

 `ConstantField` has the mandatory parameter `value`, which is exactly what will be written in the message field.

 `ScoreField` extracts the score value from a given component from the AUDITOR record.
 The mandatory parameters are `name`, the name of the score, and `component_name`, the name of the component.
+In case you are reporting the benchmark score of a CPU, the score has to be the benchmark value of a **single** core.

 `NormalisedField` has the parameters `base_value` and `score`, where `score` is a `ScoreField` and `base_value` either a `ComponentField` or a `RecordField`.
 The resulting value is the product of the score and the base value.
 The default `base_value` is the `runtime` of the record.
 This is used to retrieve the `NormalisedWallDuration`.